-Economics majors are well versed in math, acting as exceptional logical thinkers with an interest in human systems.
-A degree in Economics takes Culverhouse graduates from the classroom to the boardroom with excellent preparation for those interested in a wide array of fields.
+Economics majors are well versed in math, acting as exceptional logical thinkers interested in human systems.
+A degree in Economics takes Culverhouse graduates from the classroom to the boardroom with excellent preparation for those interested in various fields.

 Culverhouse students working toward an undergraduate degree in Economics must select either a specialization or an additional major.
-For students whose interests go beyond a single area, economics may be the only major.
+Economics may be the only major for students whose interests go beyond a single area.

 Careers in Finance allow graduates to choose which of today’s market sectors will define tomorrow’s economies.
-The undergraduate Finance program offers courses designed to develop the student’s analytical skills and abilities.
-Undergraduate students seeking a degree in finance must select an additional major or specialization.
+The undergraduate Finance program offers courses designed to develop students’ analytical skills and abilities.
+Undergraduate students seeking a degree in Finance must select an additional major or specialization.